mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-30-IAM-Operations-Monitoring-and-Governance-Capstone/README.md

 Runs a basic audit-review marker script using a least-privilege service account.
 ```

-The task remained present and configured to use the governed service account.
+The task remained present and referenced the expected service account.

+This configuration review did not validate the account's current credential state or the task's ability to execute successfully.

 ![Scheduled Task Service Account Review](screenshots/lab-30-09-scheduled-task-service-account-review.png)

 ---

-### Step 10 - Reviewed the Scheduled Task Action
+### Step 10: Review the Scheduled-Task Action

 The task action was reviewed.